Questions Not Responded to Within 45 Days

 - write a letter to the department(s) in question expressing concern about the lack of response within the 45-day timeframe;

-- decide not to take any action based upon information that the Government response is soon scheduled to be tabled in the House;
+- decide not to take any action based upon information that the Government response will soon be scheduled to be tabled in the House;

-- call upon witnesses, such as senior departmental officials if the question involves only one department, or, in the case of a more complex question, it may decide to call upon the Parliamentary Secretary to the Government House Leader, who is responsible for coordinating the tabling of answers; and/or
+- call upon witnesses, such as senior departmental officials if the question involves only one department, or, in the case of a more complex question, call upon the Parliamentary Secretary to the Government House Leader, who is responsible for coordinating the tabling of answers; and/or

 - report to the House and make recommendations on ways to improve the departmental or agency response process.

-Alternatively, Members may indicate that they intend to raise the subject matter of an unanswered written question during the Adjournment Proceedings.
+Alternatively, Members may rise in the House during Routine Proceedings under the rubric “Questions on the Order Paper” to give notice of their intention to have the subject matter of the question transferred to the Adjournment Proceedings.
 The order referring to a committee the matter of the failure of the Government to respond is then dropped.